iqbalalo/ID-recognition-from-Bangladeh-National-ID-using-OCR/README.md

 # Introduction
-ID recognition from national identity card of Bangladesh using OCR.
-Mother language of Bangldesh is Bangla.
+This repository is an example of ID recognition from national identity card of Bangladesh using OCR.
+In fact mother language of Bangldesh is Bangla.
+Second language is English.
 Although many official documents are in English but they have text in Bangla also.
-This repository is just an example of recognition Bangla text from any picture.
+This repository aims to recognition Bangla text from any picture.

 Key Technology:
 - Python